SoftFluent/CodeFluent-Entities-Documentation/development-guide/search_methods.md

 IF @args IS NOT NULL
     SELECT @sql = @sql + ' AND [Cinema].[Cinema_Name] IN ((SELECT [Item] FROM [dbo].cf_SplitString(@args, nchar(1))))'
 ```

+*Note: using the CONTAINS function requires Full-Text Search to be enabled on the used columns.*